dnsimple/dnsimple-support/content/articles/getting-started-personal-plan.markdown

 ### Step 2b: Register a new domain

-There are two reasons to register a domain with DNSimple: when it’s a newly purchased domain, or when you’re already managing the DNS for a domain.
+There are two reasons to register a domain with DNSimple: when it's a newly purchased domain, or when you're already managing the DNS for a domain.

 <info>
 Read more: [Registering a Domain](/articles/registering-domain/).